 Another eCommerce update has come from YouTube.
 They’re adding product listings beneath video ads to make them more shoppable.
 The listing will guide viewers to specific products from your catalogue which will be displayed below the video.
 N.B You’ll need a Google Merchant Center feed for this to happen.

 Twitter has recently announced a new feature that allows you to attach a voice memo to your tweets, much like voice clips in WhatsApp.
-It hopes it will give users a human touch, noting that sometimes things can be left “unsaid or uninterpreted” with written tweets.
+It hopes to give content a human touch, noting that sometimes things can be left “unsaid or uninterpreted” with written tweets.
 Clips are limited to 140 seconds, but if you have more to say, Twitter will just start another clip for you and make a thread.

 Users in Brazil and India are helping Twitter test its version of stories called Fleets.
 These won’t be private stories, anyone can visit your public twitter profile and view them.
 The main features for Fleets are that they will sit at the top of the screen, disappear after 24 hours, not show up in a Twitter search or and they can’t be embedded on a third-party website.
 Sound familiar?